First Baptist Church, 23 West Street, Leominster, MA 01453 • (978) 537-2685 • contact us

 As pastor, I view myself as an "equipper" and "teacher", challenging and preparing our people to know the Scriptures and their God more fully so that they may be better servants of the kingdom in whatever setting they find themselves.
 My desires in preaching and teaching, therefore, are fourfold.
 First, I attempt to show forth the true nature of biblical salvation.
 Second, I strive to lead our people to recognize and submit to the absolute authority of the Lord Jesus Christ.
 Third, I emphasize that we should submit to the authority of the Bible over every area of life.
 And fourth, I hope to reinforce to our people that all aspects of life should be dedicated to bring forth glory to God.

 It is my conviction that much of Christendom, even much of what is called evangelicalism, is characterized by faith and practice that is not in accord with true salvation in Christ.
 I fear that a great many of our church members have embraced a "faith" that they have been taught and that they believe sincerely has saved them from their sins, but that in actuality they remain under God's wrath.
-People attend church in great numbers, they are enthused and "committed", they "believe" the gospel that they have been taught, but the content of what they believe is severely flawed or void of substance.
+People attend church in great numbers, they are enthused and "committed" in that they "believe" the gospel that they have been taught, but the content of what they believe is severely flawed or void of substance.
 "The faith" taught today suffers in ways which the New Testament warned us to repudiate.
 There are false teachers who are corrupting "the faith" in ways similar to what Jude described, who are "turning the grace of God into a license to sin" (Jude 3).
 The faith is suffering terribly because pastors are failing to "hand down" the "teaching" to their congregations.
-Pastors now deliver therapeutic talks, substituting this for the preaching of the faith (1 Tim.
+Many pastors now deliver therapeutic talks, substituting this for the preaching of the faith (1 Tim.
 4:3).
 There are those that stand in our pulpits blatantly denying long-held tenets of the faith--salvation by grace alone, justification through faith alone, and the authority of the Holy Scriptures alone.

 But perhaps the greatest cause for concern in our churches is the crass ignorance of our people and the failure to correct it.
 People simply do not know what they believe or what they should believe.
 "The faith" of today is a faith of vagaries--cloudy conceptions of the nature of God and His purposes in history, and misty misrepresentations of the nature of man and his role in God's world.
 In today's Christianity it is no longer of primary importance what you believe, as long as you "believe."
-The content of the faith is lost, as a result the true gospel is rare, although our churches appear to us to be thriving.
+The content of the faith is lost, the true gospel is rare, although our churches appear to be "thriving."
 In the place of biblical Christianity we have developed a Christian culture (in the west and in particular the USA) in which unregenerate people can enter and feel a part in little time with little effort.
 They become acculturated into our Christian "churches" rather than converted to Christ, the two not being distinguished.
 Although they embrace our programs, our music, our "Christian" world view, and our "Jesus" and "the gospel" as popularly presented, they nevertheless remain unconverted in thought and life.
 Out of concern for this situation, many of the more visible sermons and texts of this website were selected to awaken those who are "Christians" in name only to the nature of true salvation in Jesus Christ and the way that God has set before us in His Holy Word to receive it.

 I pray that many of His people may be brought to know Him in truth through what has been included in these pages.
 I pray that our Lord will use what has been included here to help you to know and grow in the grace and knowledge of our Lord Jesus Christ.